Opel Rekord Series C: Commercial

 As before, the nearest competitor in terms of price, size, power and target market came from Ford.
 A new Ford Taunus 17M was introduced in 1967 and heavily facelifted in 1968.
 Between 1967 and 1971 the Ford 17M (now known as the Ford P7) chalked up a total of 710,059 units.
 The Opel Rekord would never challenge the smaller cheaper Volkswagen Beetle for top slot in the West German sales charts, but the success of the Rekord C and its successors ensured that the Rekord's leading position place in its own class was never again threatened by Ford Germany or anyone else.

 The Rekord C was produced for four and a half years.
-Following the success of the Opel Kadett introduced in the early 1960s and the development of the Opel Ascona introduced in 1970, Opel for the first time since the war had three top selling ranges in the German automarket.
+Following the success of the Opel Kadett introduced in the early 1960s and the development of the Opel Ascona introduced in 1970, Opel for the first time since the war had three top selling ranges in the German car market.
 Nevertheless, the launch of the Opel Rekord D at the start of 1972 marked the end for the Rekord C.

 In Mexico, the Rekord C was marketed as the "Opel Rekord Olimpico", celebrating the 1968 Olympic Games.
 Since then, the Opel brand has not been traded in Mexico; beginning in the late 1990s certain Opel models have been commercialized there under the Chevrolet brand.